 Get off here for a great coffee or a meal at the wonderful Italian restaurant Beppi’s

 This stop puts you in Darlinghurst and within walking distance of some great food including guidebook favourites Gelato Messina and Bill’s famous breakfasts.
 The area is also home to some interesting bars including Li’l Darlin, Darlo bar, and the 1920s inspired Eau-de-Vie in Darlinghurst Rd.

 This is also the stop for the very impressive Sydney Jewish Museum

 Paddington is one of the best preserved of Sydney’s suburbs with large tracts of early Victorian homes standing today.

 From here the bus travels along Glenmore Road to the Five Ways Paddington.
 Along this section of the route, you will find some lovely homes, built in the early 1900s.
 It’s also a good place to get off if you fancy some upmarket shopping or brunch at Sonoma who offer great sandwiches and excellent coffee.
 Get off the bus at Hargraves Street to sample the cooking of Celebrity chef Colin Fassnidge at the Four in Hand at 105 Sutherland St.

 Queen Street is a beautiful tree-lined street with some gorgeous homes, interesting shops, and several very nice lunch options.
-Among the shops not to miss is Victor Churchill’s butcher who must be among the most beautiful meat emporiums in the world, in fact, Anthony Bourdain has included Victor Churchill in his new food market in New York.
+Among the shops not to miss, especially for foodies, is Victor Churchill’s butcher.
+This shop must be among the most beautiful meat emporiums in the world, in fact, Anthony Bourdain has included Victor Churchill in his new food market in New York.
 If you are ready to eat Costis Seafood with excellent quality and very affordable fish and chips and the Queen Street Deli, have some tasty picnic options.

 Oxford St – Bondi Junction Shopping Centre & train